uncomplicate/neanderthal/articles/getting_started.md

 highly optimized for various architectures - if you want top performance **you have to build ATLAS from the source**.
 Do not worry, ATLAS comes with automatic autotools build script, and a [detailed configuration and installation guide](http://math-atlas.sourceforge.net/atlas_install/atlas_install.html).
-If you do not follow this procedure, and use a pre-packaged ATLAS provided by your system (if it exists), you will probably get degraded performance compared to a properly installed ATLAS.
+If you do not follow this procedure and use a pre-packaged ATLAS provided by your system (if it exists), you will probably get degraded performance compared to a properly installed ATLAS.

-Eather way, Neanderthal does not care how ATLAS is provided, as long it is in the system path an was compiled as a shared library.
-It can even be packed in a jar if that's convenient, and I could make some steps in the future to make the "compile it and install ATLAS by yourself" step optional.
-But, I do not recommend it, other than as a convenience for people who are scared of the terminal and C tools.
+Either way, Neanderthal does not care how ATLAS is provided as long it is in the system path and was compiled as a shared library.
+It can even be packed in a jar if that's convenient, and I could add some steps in the future to make the "compile and install ATLAS by yourself" step optional.
+But I do not recommend it, other than as a convenience for people who are scared of the terminal and C tools.